Enable OCSP stapling

 To set up OCSP stapling with the Redis Enterprise admin console:

-Go to settings > OCSP.
+1. Go to Cluster > Security > OCSP.

 REST API method